ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 Camarero, J. J., C. Bigler, J. C. Linares, and E. Gil-Pelegrín.
 2011.
 Synergistic effects of past historical logging and drought on the decline of pyrenean silver fir forests.
 Forest Ecology and Management 262:759–769.

+Cavin, L., and A. S. Jump.
+2017.
+Highest drought sensitivity and lowest resistance to growth suppression are found in the range core of the tree fagus sylvatica l. not the equatorial range edge.
+Global Change Biology 23:362–379.

 Cook, E., and L. Kairukstis.
 1990.
 Methods of dendrochronology: Applications in the environmental sciences.
 Kluwer Academic, Doredrecht.

 Dorado-Liñán, I., I. Cañellas, M. Valbuena-Carabaña, L. Gil, and G. Gea-Izquierdo.
 2017.
 Coexistence in the mediterranean-temperate transitional border: Multi-century dynamics of a mixed old-growth forest under global change.
 Dendrochronologia 44:48–57.

 Fraver, S., and A. S. White.
 2005.
 Identifying growth releases in dendrochronological studies of forest disturbance.
 Canadian Journal of Forest Research 35:1648–1656.

+Gazol, A., J. J. Camarero, W. R. L. Anderegg, and S. M. Vicente-Serrano.
+2017.
+Impacts of droughts on the growth resilience of northern hemisphere forests.
+Global Ecology and Biogeography 26:166–176.

 Gea-Izquierdo, G., and I. Cañellas.
 2014.
 Local climate forces instability in long-term productivity of a mediterranean oak along climatic gradients.
 Ecosystems 17:228–241.

 Holmes, R. L. 1983.
 Computer-assisted quality control in tree-ring dating and measurement.
 Tree-Ring Bulletin 43:69–78.

+Lloret, F., E. G. Keeling, and A. Sala.
+2011.
+Components of tree resilience: Effects of successive low-growth episodes in old ponderosa pine forests.
+Oikos 120:1909–1920.

 Nowacki, G. J., and M. D. Abrams.
 1997.
 Radial-growth averaging criteria for reconstructing disturbance histories from presettlement-origing oaks.
 Ecological Monographs 67:225–249.